 Dr. McConnell’s efforts as a composer and teacher have been honored on a number of occasions.
 He is a previous winner of the annual composition prize sponsored by the Mississippi Institute of Arts and Letters in recognition of his chamber composition, Songs of the Beloved.
 He has also won honorable mention in competitions sponsored by The Roger Wagner International Choral Competition and the American Guild of Organists.
 Dr. McConnell has received Composer of the Year honors from the Music Teachers National Association in both Mississippi and Ohio.
 He has been the recipient of several teaching honors, including a Faculty Achievement Award for Undergraduate Teaching from the Mississippi State Alumni Association and a Grisham Faculty Achievement Award.
 Dr. McConnell is also a recipient of Heidelberg’s Distinguished Research Award for his work as a composer.

-He lives in Tiffin with his wife, Joan, who is also a member of the music faculty.
+Doug lives in Tiffin with his wife, Joan, who is also a member of the music faculty.
 Together they serve the music ministry program at Trinity United Church of Christ in Tiffin.
-In his spare time, he enjoys reading and is a film buff, teaching courses at Heidelberg on film music and the works of film director Stanley Kubrick.
+In his spare time, he is a film buff, teaching courses at Heidelberg on film music and the works of film director Stanley Kubrick.

-- Pied Beauty, for French horn, SATB Chorus and piano received its premiere at Mississippi State University, February, 2015.
-The premiere was a part of an entire concert deveoted to the compositions of Dr. McConnell.
-The program also presetned the first performance of Another Fine Mess, a three-movement work for flute and guitar.
+• Pied Beauty, a commissioned work for French horn, SATB Chorus and piano received its premiere at Mississippi State University in February, 2015.
+The premiere was a part of an entire concert devoted to the compositions of Dr. McConnell.
+The program also presented the first performance of Another Fine Mess, a three-movement work for flute and guitar.

-- Four States of Mind, for oboe and piano, premiered at the Heidelberg New Music Festival, April 2014.
-Presented by Heidelberg faculty members Meliss Bosma, oboe and Cynthia Ramsdell, piano.
+• Four States of Mind, for oboe and piano, premiered at the Heidelberg New Music Festival, April 2014.
+Presented by Heidelberg faculty members Melissa Bosma, oboe and Cynthia Ramsdell, piano.

-- Composition, Your Morning Rises as a Song, for alto saxophone and organ, was performed by Gail Levinsky and Joan McConnell, in memory of Dr. Leanne Fazio.
+• Your Morning Rises as a Song, for alto saxophone and organ, was premiered by Gail Levinsky and Joan McConnell, in memory of Dr. Leanne Fazio.
 Heidelberg Faculty/Guest Artist Series, November 2013

-- Happy Endings, for Tenor Saxophone and piano, premiered by Gail Levinsky and Chi Chen Wu, at the national meeting of the North American Saxophone Assocaition (NASA,) Arizona State University, March 2012.
+• Happy Endings, for Tenor Saxophone and piano, premiered by Gail Levinsky and Chi Chen Wu, at the national meeting of the North American Saxophone Association Arizona State University, March 2012

-- Director of Chancel Choir, Trinity United Church of Christ
+• Director of the Chancel Choir, Trinity United Church of Christ in Tiffin, Ohio